 • Remove all PPE while stepping out of the exam room and place PPE in the trash receptacle along with soiled cleaning rags, paper towels and mop head.

-• Remove the sealed trash bag immediately from the facility and place in designated outdoor trash collection site.
+• Remove the sealed trash bag immediately from the facility and place it in the designated outdoor trash collection site.

-· Clean and rinse all used equipment
+• Clean and rinse all used equipment

 Waiting Room Area